Michael David (painter): Critical response

+Kuspit has also described David's work as follows:

 David may be the most innovative master of immediate surface since the abstract expressionists.
 He has acknowledged his debt to Abstract Expressionism, but he has transformed it.
 Where the abstract expressionist paintings of the forties and fifties seem like modern cave paintings, as their crude, unfocused, often meandering, turbulent painterliness suggests, and as such to reinstate prehistory, David seems to turn the cave into a temple, as his more considered, concentrated, indeed, dense, contemplative painterliness indicates, so that his paintings have the aura of post history.
 The sublime is gained with no loss of force—no sacrifice of painterly dynamics.
 Indeed, there is a gain in the sense of bodiliness: each of his works has a certain “body”—density of presence—so that it seems to embody the sublime, not simply evoke it.
-His paintings make the abstract sublime vividly concrete, as though it could be grasped rather than existed as some numinous beyond."
+His paintings make the abstract sublime vividly concrete, as though it could be grasped rather than existed as some numinous beyond.